funkybob/django-nap/docs/mapper/index.rst

 .. class:: Field(name, required=True, default=NOT_PROVIDED, filters=None)

-   :param name: The name of the property on the bound object it gets/sets.
+   :param attr: The name of the attribute on the bound object it gets/sets.
    :param default: The value to use if the source value is absent.
-   :param filters: The filters to apply.
-Default: None
    :param required: Is this field required?
 Default: True
    :param readonly: Can the field be updated?
 Default: True